 Women are aware that they have wrinkles and that these won’t go away, and like Millennials, they do not want any more over-promises.
 “No bullshit marketing!”
 They are going to take action to preserve their tonicity, elegance, silhouette.
 The silhouette is more important than facial features; attention is focused on nutrition, a regular activity, slenderness.
 Mobility and tonicity prevail.

 In this quest for mindful beauty radiance, what mature women expect from cosmetics is emotional pleasure, sensoriality but with new and smart products.

 For this reason, we can anticipate a true coming back of cosmetics targeting this population.
 After targeting Millennials, brands will now focus on the 60+ again.
 First because they have a real purchasing power but also and mostly because sensoriality and lucidity are also areas to develop for them.

 Cosmetic ingredients 2018

-More information on this occasion, the “ageing well” and “pro age” trends that are shaking the beauty industryas well as corresponding ingredients solutions is available in the special issue on Cosmetic Ingredients published by Premium Beauty News on the occasion of the in-cosmetics Global show taking place at RAI Amsterdam from 17-19 April 2018.
+More information on the “ageing well” and “pro age” trends that are shaking the beauty industryas well as corresponding ingredients solutions is available in the special issue on Cosmetic Ingredients published by Premium Beauty News on the occasion of the in-cosmetics Global show taking place at RAI Amsterdam from 17-19 April 2018.

 Contents: “Ageing well”: A new strategic target for cosmetics - Trends: The pro-aging revolution - Interview: “The genetic identity card of well-ageing”, David Boudie, Silab - New ingredients